geraldneale/py-chialisp-inner_outer/README.md

 Use
 ---

 Run the driver in python interactive mode.
+NOTE: Promised to work on TESTNET10 only.
+MAINNET usage at your own risk.

 ```
 $ python3 -i driver.py